-Today, households have innumerable electronics and devices, making it hard to escape high electric bills.
-However, eliminating unnecessary ghost electricity will benefit your wallet, the environment, and even the lifespan of some of your devices.
+Eliminating unnecessary ghost electricity will benefit your wallet, the environment, and even the lifespan of some of your devices.
 Not to mention, these solutions are incredibly simple and quick fixes that anybody can fit into their busy routine.
-Below are three easy tips for reducing phantom power in your home.
+Below are five easy tips for reducing phantom power in your home.

 1. Unplugging Appliances and Devices